s1vax/Meshtastic/README.md

    - Next, we continue with the following subsection of `Advanced`.
 Here we will activate/on the following:
        - `Ok to MQTT`
        - `Transmit Enabled`
-   - In the same section (⚠️ FOR NOW, DUE TO THE CURRENT DEVELOPMENT OF THE SAN LUIS, ARGENTINA COMMUNITY IN MESHTASTIC) we will put the following:
+   - In the same section (⚠️ FOR NOW, DUE TO THE CURRENT DEVELOPMENT OF THE SAN LUIS, ARGENTINA, COMMUNITY IN MESHTASTIC) we will put the following:
        - `Number of Hops` = 7
        - `Frecuency Slot` = 20
    - Even within that section, we will activate/on `RX Boosted Gain`